ocp-hm-openbmc-opf-ami/mctpwplus/README.md

 io_context and other one takes shared_ptr to boost asio connection.
 Internally MCTPWrapper needs a sdbusplus connection object to work.
 If io_context is passed then a new connection object will be created.
-Or an existing connection object can be shared also.<br> Example 1.
+Or an existing connection object can be shared also.

+Example 1.

 ```cpp
     boost::asio::io_context io;